Relzarick/Relzarick.github.io/README.md

-~~improve readability for about section when maximized (push the whole section to the bottom)~~ ~~make nav bar hover not pink~~ fix the nav bar (projects not centering idk why) make projects nicer add boxx (50%) contacts hover change color
+~~improve readability for about section when maximized (push the whole section to the bottom)~~ ~~make nav bar hover not pink~~ fix the nav bar (projects not centering idk why) make projects nicer add boxx (70%) contacts hover change color make connect hover cleaner rescale projects image